#356: Shinny Dipping

 informal game of hockey, like street hockey.
 So I guess hypothetically, it would make sense if I had known.

-Wait, now is it last street hockey?
+Wait, now is that last street hockey?

 Because I thought you said shiny had to be played on the ice.